the-events-calendar/the-events-calendar/readme.txt

 = [3.10] 2015-06-09 =

-* Bug - Resolved a compatibility issue where WooCommerce shortcodes could trigger unusual side effects in month view
+* Bug - Resolved a compatibility issue where WooCommerce shortcodes could trigger unusual side effects in month view (thanks to tmcquaid on the forums for the first report!)
-* Bug - Fixed an issue where malformed URLs could trigger fatal exceptions
+* Bug - Fixed an issue where malformed URLs could trigger fatal exceptions (thanks to go3asy on the dot-org forums for the report!)
-* Bug - Fixed an issue where the Venue state field was displaying for countries other than US
+* Bug - Fixed an issue where the Venue state field was displaying for countries other than US (props to Oliver on the forums for the heads up!)
-* Bug - Fixed an issue where tooltips were not respecting the Time Range Separator
+* Bug - Fixed an issue where tooltips were not respecting the time range separator
-* Bug - Fixed an issue preventing list view from being accessed when default permalinks are in use
+* Bug - Fixed an issue preventing list view from being accessed when default permalinks are in use (thanks to Jan on the forums for the original report!)
 * Bug - Fixed an issue causing unnecessary post meta data to be generated for new venues
-* Bug - Fixed issued where a URL query string ended with a slash (Thanks to Mark Root-Wiley for reporting this)
+* Bug - Fixed issued where a URL query string ended with a slash (thanks to Mark Root-Wiley for reporting this!)
 * Bug - Fixed a PHP notice in the templates class
 * Bug - Fixed an issue causing the Date separator to be incorrectly escaped
 * Bug - Fixed an issue causing Permission Denied for the Addons Page
-* Bug - Fixed an issue where WordPress without permalinks was creating non re-usable links
+* Bug - Fixed an issue where default permalinks was creating non re-usable links
-* Bug - Fixed a bug where ticket emails did not include the expected venue links
+* Bug - Fixed a bug where ticket emails did not include the expected venue links (thanks to aovivo on the forums for the heads up!)
-* Bug - Fixed a PHP notice in the templates class
-* Bug - Resolved mobile CSS on the administration for events listing
+* Bug - Resolved mobile CSS issues on the backend events list
-* Bug - Clicking "View all X Events" on a Month View category will now only show you events in the category you were viewing
+* Bug - Clicking "View all X Events" on a Month View category will now only show you events in the category you were viewing (props to kirstyburgoine for the first report!)
-* Bug - CSV importer can now accept the Venue Website field
+* Tweak - CSV importer can now accept the Venue Website field
-* Tweak - The CSV importer can now handle multiple formats for true / false values in all fields
+* Tweak - The CSV importer can now handle multiple formats for true / false values in all fields (thanks to wickedsharp on the forums for reporting this!)
 * Tweak - Ensured previous and next event link titles on single events are passed through the_title filter (PR #26 from @Morhaus)
 * Tweak - Amped event featured images by having WordPress' built-in functions output them
-* Tweak - Better description of how to use Google Rich Snippets
+* Tweak - Better description of how to use Google Rich Snippets (thanks to Trickshot699 at the dot-org forums for letting us know!)
-* Tweak - Improved Month day navigation for Mobile Views
+* Tweak - Improved Month day navigation for Mobile Views (thanks to mswartz for the first report on our forums!)
 * Tweak - Removed unnecessary logic for variables in some front-end templates
 * Tweak - Ensured enabled views setting is saved in the database when plugin is activated
 * Tweak - Improved compatibility with Ninja Forms